neutrinoceros/vac2fost/README.rst

   .. code:: bash

-            # provided that the num parameter is included in the configuration:&target_options:num
+            # provided that the num parameter is included in the configuration:&amrvac_input:nums
             ./vac2mcfost.py <configuration_file>
             # otherwise
-            ./vac2mcfost.py <configuration_file> -n <input file num>
+            ./vac2mcfost.py <configuration_file> --nums <input file num>

 * as an importable python function